Rachel201/exchange-rates/README.md

 # Instructions

-you can see the solution in condsandbox :https://codesandbox.io/s/exchange-rates-j7xon3
+you can check out the solution in condsandbox :https://codesandbox.io/s/exchange-rates-j7xon3